8 Walkthrough 2: Approaching gradebook data from a data science perspective

 and scores

-so that they are in an order that is more easily understandable when viewing the plot.
+so they are in an understandable order.

-# Boxplot of continuous variable
+# Box plot of continuous variable

 classwork_df %>%